mre/endler.dev/content/2023/move-fast-rust/index.md

 ### Zerocal - Stateless Calendar Magic

+Zerocal was the first project I deployed on Shuttle.
 The principle was very simple yet innovative: encode calendar data directly into a URL.
 This means creating an event was as straightforward as:

 ```sh